ananthu-aniraj/pdiscoformer/README.md

 ### CUB
 The dataset can be downloaded from [here](https://www.vision.caltech.edu/datasets/cub_200_2011/).

-After downloading the datasets, the folder structure should look like this:
+The folder structure should look like this:

 ```
 CUB_200_2011